There's a fascinating piece today, ladies and gentlemen, in the Atlantic, popularly known as the Atlantic Monthly.

-It is by a reporter by the name of Molly Ball.
+It is by a reporter it by the name of Molly Ball.

-And the title of piece is Why We Shouldn't Be Surprised Obama is Falling Behind.
+And the title of the piece is why we shouldn't be surprised Obama is falling behind.

-I have a very seldom do that, and nobody else ever does.
+I very seldom do that, and nobody else ever does.

-But I gotta tell you, do you remember the Univision appearance and the 60 minute appearance?
+But I got to tell you, do you remember the Univision appearance and the 60-minute appearance?

-I told you both of those things, particularly that Univision interview where nothing went right, where they harped on Obama on not following through on immigration, and Obama didn't do any of the fast and furious or what really happened and should hold or resign.
+I told you both of those things, particularly that Univision interview where nothing went right, where they harped on Obama on not following through on immigration, and Obama didn't do anything, the Fast and Furious, or what really happened, and should Holder resign.

-And I went out, we played some highlights of the questions that Obama got.
+And we played some highlights of the questions that Obama got.

 I said the first time in four years he's gotten real questions.

-And I said that interview, that that univision appearance is going to have an impact that nobody will tell us about, but it's going to have a deleterious impact at Obama with Hispanic voters, and that 60 Minutes appearance where the um uh was was it was it was the Afghanistan 60 Minutes episode, Lara Logan talking to the general there, uh, not happy about our policy and how things are working out there when Obama's trying to claim credit for winning in Iraq and now winning in Afghanistan.
+And that 60 Minutes appearance where it was the Afghanistan 60 Minutes episode, Lara Logan talking to the general there, not happy about our policy and how things are working out there, and when Obama's trying to claim credit for winning in Iraq and now winning in Afghanistan.

-Those two shows I said under the radar, they're gonna have an impact on voters.
+Those two shows, I said, under the radar, they're going to have an impact on voters.

-Nobody's gonna say so because nobody noticed them.
+Nobody's going to say so because nobody noticed them.

 And this woman did.

-This woman, Obama had two prominent public outings prior to the debate in uh in Denver.
+This woman, Obama had two prominent public outings prior to the debate in Denver.

-Uh at the beginning of the programs, I think I said this maybe directly or in passing, but I I I think this shift to Romney started long before the debate.
+I think I said this maybe directly or in passing, but I think this shift to Romney started long before the debate.

-I don't believe the debate by itself is responsible for this so-called shift that's taken place.
+I don't believe the debate by itself is responsible for this so-called shift that's taking place.

 I don't think there's much of a shift.